 Yes, choosing between different coaching styles gives you the freedom to navigate sessions differently.
 But there are some fundamental coaching principles that you cannot compromise on, no matter which one you choose.

-If you’re working as a professional coach or you’ve taken any coaching training before, this probably isn’t new to you, but let’s have a recap of them, just in case.
-So remember to always…
+If you’re working as a professional coach or you’ve taken any coaching training before, these principles probably aren’t new to you, but let’s have a recap of them, just in case.

-What happens in your sessions, stays in your sessions.
+What happens in your coaching sessions stays in your sessions.
 Period.
 The only exception is the rare case of when your client is a danger to themselves or others, which is when you should refer them to a psychiatrist immediately.

-If you’re coaching team members, be clear on when you’re wearing the “manager hat” as opposed to when you’re wearing your “coaching hat.”
-Maintain trust with your team members, and be clear on when it’s time for work talk and when it’s time to share something personal in a safe space.
+If you’re team coaching, be clear on when you’re wearing the “manager hat” as opposed to when you’re wearing your “coaching hat.”
+Maintain trust with them, and be clear on when it’s time for work talk and when it’s time to share something personal in a safe space.

 Almost everything is allowed in a coaching session, but judgment is not one of them.
 Keep your personal views to yourself, and allow your clients to fully express themselves, share their beliefs, and be vulnerable.